 Today, employees have another impetus to move on — the candidate-driven accounting and finance market.
-The U.S. Bureau of Labor Statistics on Unemployment Rates by Occupation shows many of these roles have unemployment rates that have risen from 2016 but are still well below the overall national rate of 4.5 percent, which is already lower than it’s been since 2007.
+The U.S. Bureau of Labor Statistics on Unemployment Rates by Occupation shows many of these roles have unemployment rates that have risen from 2016 but are still well below the overall national rate, which is already lower than it’s been since 2007.

-Statistics like these demonstrate how job seekers have the upper hand in today’s job market:
+Statistics like these demonstrate how job seekers have the upper hand in today’s job market.
+See infographic, below.

 With all the options that skilled professionals have, along with the demand for skilled talent, you might be asking whether it’s time for you to consider changing careers.
 Would you like to break into the accounting and financial industry?
 Are you already there but you'd like to move around — or up — and experience a different career path?

 Here are five tips to help you prepare to take the wheel and drive your own career changes: